-The Authority will not issue any bonds or other evidences of indebtedness, other than the Bonds, secured by a pledge of the Trust Estate and will not create or cause to be created or suffer to exist any lien, pledge, mortgage, security interest, charge or encumbrance on the

-Trust Estate; provided, however, that nothing in the Indenture prevents the Authority from issuing other evidences of indebtedness secured by a pledge of Revenues to be derived on and after such date as the pledge of the Revenues provided in the Indenture has been discharged and satisfied.
+The Authority will not issue any bonds or other evidences of indebtedness, other than the Bonds, secured by a pledge of the Trust Estate and will not create or cause to be created or suffer to exist any lien, pledge, mortgage, security interest, charge or encumbrance on the Trust Estate; provided, however, that nothing in the Indenture prevents the Authority from issuing other evidences of indebtedness secured by a pledge of Revenues to be derived on and after such date as the pledge of the Revenues provided in the Indenture has been discharged and satisfied.

-Enforcement and Amendment of Mortgage Loans
+Enforcement and Amendment of Mortgage Loans and Zero Interest Loans

-The Authority is required to enforce diligently, and take or cause to be taken all reasonable steps, actions and proceedings necessary for the enforcement of, all terms, covenants and conditions of all Mortgage Loans consistent with sound lending principles and applicable requirements under the Code, including the prompt payment of all Mortgage Repayments and all other amounts due the Authority thereunder.
-Pursuant to the Indenture, the Authority is not permitted without good cause to release the obligations of any mortgagor under any Mortgage Loan, and is not permitted to consent or agree to or permit any amendment or modification of the economic terms of any Mortgage Loan except with respect to a Mortgage Loan in default (or which, with the giving of notice or the passage of time or both, would be in default).
-To the extent permitted by law, the Authority is also required at all times to defend, enforce, preserve and protect the rights and privileges of the Authority, the Trustee and of the Bondowners under or with the respect to all Mortgage Loans; provided that the Authority is granted the power and authority to (i) settle a default on any Mortgage Loan on such terms as the Authority determines to be in the best interests of the Authority and the Bondowners; (ii) release any mortgagor from, or waive, any of such mortgagor's obligations under the respective Mortgage Loan to the extent necessary to comply with the Indenture or to the extent required by the Governmental Insurer or Private Insurer, if any, of such Mortgage Loan; or (iii) release any Mortgagor in connection with an assumption of a Mortgage Loan as permitted in accordance with the requirements of any Governmental Insurer or Private Insurer.
+The Authority is required to enforce diligently, and take or cause to be taken all reasonable steps, actions and proceedings necessary for the enforcement of, all terms, covenants and conditions of all Mortgage Loans and Zero Interest Loans consistent with sound lending principles and applicable requirements under the Code, including the prompt payment of all Mortgage Repayments and all other amounts due the Authority thereunder.
+The Agreement between the Authority and the originating lender for the Zero Interest Loans will require the originating lender to substitute any current loan for any late payment Zero Interest Loan.
+Pursuant to the Indenture, the Authority is not permitted without good cause to release the obligations of any mortgagor under any Mortgage Loan or Zero Interest Loan, and is not permitted to consent or agree to or permit any amendment or modification of the economic terms of any Mortgage Loan or Zero Interest Loan except with respect to a Mortgage Loan or Zero Interest Loan in default (or which, with the giving of notice or the passage of time or both, would be in default).
+To the extent permitted by law, the Authority is also required at all times to defend, enforce, preserve and protect the rights and privileges of the Authority, the Trustee and of the Bondowners under or with the respect to all Mortgage Loans and Zero Interest Loans; provided that the Authority is granted the power and authority to (i) settle a default on any Mortgage Loan or Zero Interest Loan on such terms as the Authority determines to be in the best interests of the Authority and the Bondowners; (ii) release any mortgagor from, or waive, any of such mortgagor's obligations under the respective Mortgage Loan or Zero Interest Loan to the extent necessary to comply with the Indenture or to the extent required by the Governmental Insurer or Private Insurer, if any, of such Mortgage Loan; or (iii) release any Mortgagor in connection with an assumption of a Mortgage Loan as permitted in accordance with the requirements of any Governmental Insurer or Private Insurer.